 The foreclosure problem is still very much evident Nationwide, Statewide, but to a lesser degree in Calhoun and the balance of Gordon County.
-According to data on www.realtytrac.com, in February 2019 there were 436,588 properties in the U.S. in some stage of foreclosure (default, auction or bank owned), which was 11% fewer than the same period in 2018.
-Data for Zip Code 30701 (which includes Calhoun and the immediate surrounding area) show only 12 houses in some stage of foreclosure, representing only 1 out of every 3,139 housing units.
+According to data on www.realtytrac.com, in January 2020 there were 361,314 properties in the U.S. in some stage of foreclosure (default, auction or bank owned), which was 12% fewer than the same period in 2019.
+Data for Zip Code 30701 (which includes Calhoun and the immediate surrounding area) show only 12 houses in some stage of foreclosure (inclusive of 5 houses which were foreclosed in February 2020), representing only 1 in every 3,139 housing units.
 Foreclosure trends for the past few months for Zip Code 30701 are shown below: